 Soul Searching Led Me to Career Coaching

-After sitting down and journaling my purpose, values, skills, and natural talents, it pointed me into the direction of career coaching.
+After sitting down and journaling my purpose, values, skills, and natural talents pointed in the direction of career coaching.
 As I took several personality tests and strengths assessments, a recurring theme came up around counseling and human resources.
-When researching options, I felt career coaching was the true calling that would allow me to take all of my knowledge and experiences I’ve held over the years, and make a real impact.
+When researching options, I felt career coaching was the true calling that would allow me to take all of the knowledge and experiences I’ve held over the years, and make a real impact.

 For the first time ever, I feel like I’m making a real impact AND I’m helping those who really need it.
 While the previous jobs didn’t seem like my long-term career at the time, they definitely shaped me into who I am today and have contributed to me being a strong career coach.
 Every experience is worthwhile even if it’s “the worst experience ever.”

 I find the positions you hate are often the ones you grow from the most.
 Learning what you dislike is just as important as figuring out what you do like.
 So, if you’re in a position you hate, don’t be despaired!
 You’re just building up life experiences that will make you more resilient in the long run.

 As a Career Coach, I’m focused on helping people gain clarity and confidence around the direction they want to go.
 People can benefit from a career coach at all stages of their careers.
 While the majority of clients come to me because they feel unhappy and are actively seeking a change, I have also helped many who are doing really great but want to get to their next level.
 Additionally, I have helped many who are in the middle – they are not looking for a career change – but want to figure out how to deal with difficult managers or make a toxic work environment better.